 The introduction of the news feed meets two criteria.
-We assigned a task that ads should fit into the application design.
+We assigned a task that ‘all ads should fit’ into the application design.

 Several pilot builds developed

-We risked dividing the newsstand into several vertical applications to meet users' expectations specifically and engage larger audience.
+We risked dividing the newsstand into several vertical applications to meet users' expectations specifically, and engage larger audiences.

 We used multiple analytical systems for data acquisition.
-The mobile Analytics, unlike the web one, is event-driven.
+The mobile Analytics, unlike the web version, is event-driven.
 You have to say exactly which events should be measured.

-The news should come quickly.
+The news should appear quickly.
 In this view, fast content delivery from a server is an essential condition.
 We made a detailed scope statement and programmed.

 Do you want to develop a mobile media application?
 Or a mobile magazine application?
-Write to us.
+Contact us.